 Traveling Career

 Are you preparing to start your career as a traveler?
-As a new graduate, it can be difficult finding new grad 2your first position with limited experience or skills.
+As a new graduate, it can be difficult finding your first position with limited experience or skills.
 The first tip begins while you’re still in school.
 Choose to work in a variety of settings during your clinical rotations or fieldwork.
 Yes, you can be a traveler in most medical settings.
 However, there is not a lot of control on where the job market is at any given time and what medical settings need therapists.
 With that being said, it’s great to have worked and shadowed in a variety of settings to allow yourself to be experienced and capable when new openings come available.
 Even though you may think you know what setting you will like, get out there and challenge yourself!
 Step out of your wheelhouse and try something new.
 As a traveler, it’s best to be flexible!
 With the control you have, choose a geriatric and pediatric setting, along with both inpatient and outpatient.
 This will help out tremendously when starting your job search!

 Also, keep in mind that the interview process for travel assignments consist of basically all phone interviews.
 Spruce up your phone interview skills to show your personality!
 Great communication is key.